‘They might hit us with a car on accident’: Goddard student on bus safety

 - Mom accused of killing daughter who fulfilled ‘bucket list’

-- Hutch football player recovering one week after being hospitalized from hit
+- Hutchinson football player recovering one week after being hospitalized from hit

-- A person is dead after a car accident that happened in west Wichita